Omega-3 Fatty Acids and Blood Pressure

 0.7% |

 As a plant-based alternative to fish, flaxseed oil is the most important source because it contains alpha-linolenic acid in the most concentrated form.
-The body can convert this (in limited amounts) into omega-3 fatty acids.
-Of course, whole flaxseed is also high in alpha-linolenic acid and, when ground and taken with sufficient liquid, is well absorbed.
+The body can convert this (to a limited extent) into the longer-chain omega-3 fatty acids.
+Naturally, whole flaxseed is also high in ALA and, when ground and taken with enough liquid, is easy to absorb.
 Hemp oil and walnuts or walnut oil are also good plant sources of alpha-linolenic acid.
-Other, currently more exotic sources are chia, perilla, sacha inchi and camelina oil.
+Other, currently more exotic sources include chia, perilla, sacha inchi and camelina oil.
 The latter should not be confused with flaxseed oil it comes from a different plant.

 | Plant oils |